tingerrr/typst-test/docs/book/src/quickstart/install.md

 ```

 ## Required Libraries
-### Openssl
+### OpenSSL
-Openssl (**v???**) is required to allow `typst-test` to download packages from the [Typst Universe](https://typst.app/universe) package registry.
+OpenSSL (**v1.0.1** to **v3.x.x**) or LibreSSL (**v2.5** to **v3.7.x**) are required to allow `typst-test` to download packages from the [Typst Universe](https://typst.app/universe) package registry.

-When installing from source the `vendor-openssl` feature can be used on operating systems other than Windows and macOS to statically vendor and statically link to openssl, avoiding the need for it on the operating system.
+When installing from source the `vendor-openssl` feature can be used on operating systems other than Windows and macOS to statically vendor and statically link to OpenSSL, avoiding the need for it on the operating system.

 <div class="warning">

-This is not yet possible, but will be once [#32](https://github.com/tingerrr/typst-test/issues/32) is resolved, in the meantime openssl may be linked ot dynamically as a transitive dependency.
+This is not yet possible, but will be once [#32](https://github.com/tingerrr/typst-test/issues/32) is resolved, in the meantime OpenSSL may be linked to dynamically as a transitive dependency.

 <div>